blt1339/python-challenge/PyParagraph/PyParagraph_readme.md

 ```

 ### Process
-The program main.py sets up access to thethe raw_data directory under PyParagraph and loops all of the files in this directory and performs the analysis for all files in that directory:
+The program main.py sets up access to the raw_data directory under PyParagraph and loops all of the files in this directory and performs the analysis for all files in that directory:
-* For each file main.py reads in the file and opens a file for output that is PyParagraph_Results_ plus the file name being processed.
+* For each file the process reads in the file and opens a file for output that is PyParagraph_Results_ plus the file name being processed.
-* The variable list_lines contains the paragraph fromt he file split into a first try of by sentence.
+* The variable list_lines contains the paragraph from the file split into a first try of by sentence.
 It was noticed that one of the files has an initial that is causing a sentence to be split in the wrong place.
-Upon research I realized that Mr., Mrs., Miss, Ms. would all cause the same problem.   the split files are looped through a to check for this situation.
-If the end of a sentence ends in one of the above titles than the line is combined with the next line.
+Upon research, I realized that Mr., Mrs., Miss, Ms. would all cause the same problem.
+The split files are looped through to check for this situation.
+If the end of a sentence contains one of the above titles than the line is combined with the next line.
 And if the sentences ends in a single letter and a period and the prior word is capitalized, then the program assumes we are dealing with an initial and puts the sentence together with the next sentence.
 * Once we believe we have a good list of sentences, the process loops through each sentence and splits by word.
-Since one of the calculations we are going to do is word length, I replaced \n, ., !, ? with nothing so that the word length does not get artifically increased due to punctutation.
+Since one of the calculations we are going to do is word length, All occurances of  \n, ., !, ? are replaced with nothing so that the word length does not get artifically increased due to punctutation.
 * Additionally, on one of the paragraphs, my program got a different word count than Micrsoft Word did and it was because >1 was being counted as 1 word in my program but 2 in Microsoft Word.
-So I also replaced < and > to <space and >space.
+So I also replaced < and > to <space and >space before processing the word sentence.
-* The variables line_words_list and line_word_counts were created for for each sentence
+* The variables line_words_list and line_word_counts were created for for each sentence.
+The variable line_words_list contains a list of the words for each sentence and line_word_counts contains a list of word counts for each sentence.
-* Additionally variables word_list and word_letter_count was creates for each word in all sentences
+* Additionally variables word_list and word_letter_count are created for each word in all sentences
 * Once the loop through the data is complete, the variable output is created with all of the summary information required.
 * The final task performed is to output the data in the variable output to the screen and write it to the file /Analysis/PyParagraph_Results_<file name>.txt.